Stalking in 2026: How to spot it and how to defend against it

 We have already looked at the legal definition.
 In general terms, or in psychological literature, we encounter the characterisation of stalking as an abnormal fixation on a particular person who is then unwillingly pursued, harassed and contacted by the perpetrator.

 In practice, each case of stalking is slightly different.
 The Office of the Accessible Advocate was contacted by Ms. Markéta, who was concerned about stalking.
-She had broken up with her partner, Honza, two months earlier and he had been bombarding her with messages and begging her to return ever since.
+She had broken up with her partner, Honza, two months earlier and he had been bombarding her with messages and begging her to come back ever since.
 At first she tried to answer and explain everything to him.
-Later she stopped responding and her ex-partner switched to personal contacts.
+Later, she stopped responding and her ex-partner switched to personal contacts.
 He visited Ms. Margaret at work, waited for her outside her house and even showed up at a weekend retreat where Ms. Margaret had gone with her new boyfriend.
 Although up to this point the messages would have appeared rather pleading and amorous, at this point they turned into aggressive name-calling and threats.
 Ms. Markéta first went to the local police department to discuss the problem.
 However, she herself was not sure whether or not it was a crime and rather downplayed the situation, saying that her ex-partner probably meant well and still liked her.
 The police therefore advised her not to think about it and that the ex-partner would get over it in time.
 In reality, however, Ms Markéta was afraid of him, her sleep deteriorated and she started to lose weight.
 In such a situation, however, it is appropriate to put a firm end to the offender’s actions.

 Stalkers can take many forms.
 The most common form of stalking is partner stalking, where the stalker was originally the partner of the person being stalked and could not accept the break-up and end of the relationship.
 They account for up to 50% of all stalkers.
 At the beginning, they often just want to express their lingering feelings and do not realise that they have crossed the line.
 The problem is if they do not even respect a clear ‘no’ from their victim.
 Often it is only contact with the police that helps to make them realise that this behaviour is not okay.